Last Updated April 2020:

 If you are new to the world of eCommerce, especially SAP eCommerce, you are in the right place.
-This guide provides a gentle introduction to eCommerce, what it offers and how eCommerce is used by companies that use SAP.
+This guide provides a gentle introduction to eCommerce, what it offers and how eCommerce is used by companies that use SAP as their ERP platform.

 What is eCommerce?